0xJatto/saigonbarbers/README.md

 - Buy short domain?
 - README: change the header image to one in the repo? (`![Alt text](/relative/path/to/img.jpg?raw=true "Optional Title"`)
 - SVG icons?
+- Animate logo box opening and closing on hover

 ## License